The Perfect Mudroom: A Look At Its Elements

 You can have as many lockers as you want, preferably one for each family member.
 The lower part can be used to store shoes and the upper part for seasonal items.
 Hooks can be attached behind the door panel of these lockers for coats and other things you can hang.

 Owens Construction is a design-build firm that has been kitchen and bathroom remodeling contractors serving the local area.
-We’ll design and construct beautiful home addition that satisfies all your requirements.
+We’ll design and construct a beautiful home addition that satisfies all your requirements.
 Give us a call at (614) 230-0994 or fill out our contact form to discuss your project with us.

 Susie Moran